paultreny/h5bp-redux/readme.md

 - Open non-site-specific links / foreign domains in a new window

 - Prefix Free.
 Lets you use only unprefixed CSS properties everywhere.
-It works behind the scenes, adding the current browser’s prefix to any CSS code, only when it’s needed.
+It works behind the scenes, adding the current browser?s prefix to any CSS code, only when it?s needed.

 - PIE.
 PIE makes Internet Explorer 6-9 capable of rendering several of the most useful CSS3 decoration features.
 Note: the path to PIE.htc must be relative to the HTML page, not the css!

 - Custom webkit scrollbars.

 - Formalize.
 We've all been there.
-You are nearly done with a beautiful site design, only to arrive at the task we all dread – form styling.
+You are nearly done with a beautiful site design, only to arrive at the task we all dread ? form styling.
 Depending on operating system and browser, default form elements can look okay or horribly disfigured.

 - PNG Fix.
 This is a Javascript library that sandwiches PNG image support into IE6 without much fuss.